revgrid/revgrid/etc/revgrid.api.md

     _columnsManager: ColumnsManager,
     role: Subgrid.Role, schemaModel: SchemaModel, dataModel: DataModel, metaModel: MetaModel | undefined, cellModel: CellModel | undefined);
     // (undocumented)
-    get allRowsSelected(): boolean;
-    beginSelectionChange(): void;
-    // (undocumented)
     readonly cellModel: CellModel | undefined;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearMostRecentColumnSelection(): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearMostRecentRectangleSelection(keepRowSelections: boolean): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearMostRecentRowSelection(): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration clearSelection(): void;
     // @internal (undocumented)
     protected readonly _columnsManager: ColumnsManager;
     // (undocumented)